Smooth Frechet Globalizations of Harish-Chandra Modules: Minimal and maximal SF-globalizations of Harish-Chandra modules

 Let us introduce a preliminary notion and call a Harish-Chandra module $V$ {\it good} if it admits a unique SF-globalization.
 Eventually it will turn out that all Harish-Chandra modules are good (Casselman-Wallach).

-As we will see below there are two natural extremal SF-globalizations of a Harish-Chandra module, namely {\it minimal} and {\it maximal} SF-globalizations.
+As we will see below there are two natural extremal SF-globalizations of a Harish-Chandra module, namely {\it minimal} and {\it maximal} SF-glo\-ba\-lizations.
 Eventually they will coincide but they are useful objects towards a proof of the Casselman-Wallach theorem.